oliverwu1024/e-commerce_app/README.md

 # ElectroMarket

 > A production peer-to-peer marketplace for buying and selling used electronics.
-Funds settle **directly** to each seller's own Stripe / Square / PayPal account — the platform never custodies money.
+Funds settle **directly** to each seller's own Stripe or Square account — the platform never custodies money.

 **Live at [electromarket-app.com](https://electromarket-app.com)**